ED-Y-S/Data-Visualisations/README.md

 # Data Visualisations
-This is a small repository for me to implement my simply Data Visualisation skills through Python.
+This is a small repository for me to implement my simple Data Visualisation skills through Python.
 </br>
 </br>
 </br>